ibilalkayy/60-Days-Of-DevOps/Days/day23.md

         image: ubuntu
         command: ["/bin/bash", "-c", "while true; do echo Hello-Khan; sleep 5; done"]

+- First apply the file by writing `kubectl apply -f pod.yml`

 - `kubectl exec pod-name -it -c container-name -- /bin/bash` will move you inside the container.

 - `ps -ef` will show you the things that are running inside the container.

+- `kubectl logs -f pod-name` will show you the information of the container(s) in a specific pod.

+- `kubectl logs -f pod-name -c container-name` will show you the information of a specific container in a specific pod.

 **Writing environment variables in YAML file**